 Appeals from Tax Court and federal district court decisions are to the Circuit Court of Appeals covering the taxpayer's state of residence.
 Appeals from the Court of Federal Claims are to the United States Court of Appeals for the Federal Circuit (created Oct.
 1, 1982).

 Locating relevant decisions usually begins in the database services with annotation summaries that follow the code section and regulations in an arrangement similar to that of an annotated code.
 Annotations in the tax databases include summaries of both cases and IRS pronouncements relevant to the section.

 Opinions from the federal courts and the Tax Court are available in official publications as well as commercial publications.
 The similarity in abbreviations for all these reporters, as well as the changes in publisher names and titles of the reporters, can cause some confusion.
-Table 1 of the Bluebook includes a short list for the Tax Court publications.
-Note that citations to commercial publications, such as CCH and RIA, should adhere to Rule 19.
+Table 1.1 of the Bluebook includes a short list for the Tax Court publications.

 1. Tax Court Opinions